lipsia-fmri/lipsia/docs/stats/designformat_higher.rst

 This example design can be used to perform a one-sample test for 8 scans.
 Each row in this file corresponds to one scan.
 The contrast vector in this case is '1' (to test for > 0) or '-1' (to test for < 0).
-For such simple scenarios, an easier way to do a one-sample test is to use  :doc:`vlisa_onesample <vlisa_onesample>`.
+For such simple scenarios, an easier way to do a one-sample test is to use `vlisa_onesample`_.